 Chapter 30 Help Those on the Sinking Ship

 Porn users are panicking nowadays, sensing changes in the way internet porn is perceived by men and women.
 Internet porn’s addictive nature is being studied increasingly often, now rightly regarded as being different from traditional pornography.
 Effortlessness and availability raises alarm even in the hearts of porn supporters.
 They also sense that their crusade for free speech and thought is being hijacked by various elements.
 The wild west of the unpoliced internet makes it near impossible to enforce age restrictions to supernormal stimuli.
-It’s unfortunate this won’t come to an end anytime soon, but hundreds of thousands of users are stopping, with most addicts aware of studies showing similarities between porn and substance addiction.
+It’s unfortunate that this won’t come to an end anytime soon, but hundreds of thousands of users are stopping, with most addicts aware of studies showing similarities between porn and substance addiction.
 Each time a user leaves the sinking ship, the ones left on it feel ever more miserable.

 Every user instinctively knows that it’s ridiculous to self-sabotage and spend time in front of two dimensional pixels, super-surging their brain and in the process developing neural pathways that guarantee poor sexual performance.
 If you still don’t think it’s silly, try talking to a porn magazine standing at the centre of your city and ask yourself what the difference is.
 Just one.
 You can’t get the pleasure of warmth and intimacy that way.
 If you can stop buying alcohol and cigarettes every time you go grocery shopping you can definitely stop visiting your online harem.
 Users can’t find rational reasons for watching porn, but they don’t feel quite so silly if other people do it too.